-The current ratings of the counterparties are as follows as of September 30, 2014.
+The current ratings of the counterparties are as follows as of December 31, 2014.

-Ratir Ratings of the Counterparty

-Counterparty or its or its Credit Support Provider
+Counterparty Ratings of the Counterparty or its Credit Support Provider

 S&P Moody's Fitch

 AIG Financial Products Corp.
 A- Baa1 BBB+

 Bank of New York Mellon AA- Aa2 AA-

 BNP Paribas North America, Inc. A+ A1 A+

 Citibank, N.A.
 A A2 A

 JPMorgan Chase Bank, NA A+ Aa3 A+

 UBS AG A A2 A